IBM/cp4ba-jam-in-a-box/docs/Robotic Process Automation/README.md

-The labs requires an IBM RPA environment which can be reserved [here](https://techzone.ibm.com/collection/ibm-business-automation-traditional-and-on-premise/environments).
+The labs requires an IBM RPA environment which can be reserved <a href="https://techzone.ibm.com/collection/ibm-business-automation-traditional-and-on-premise/environments" target="_blank">here</a>.
 Once you have reserved an environment, you will receive a link to the environment via email.